How do I join?

 There are 6 levels of tournament competition in the Federation system in Wisconsin:

 1. Competition begins by fishing tournaments in a local club.
 The number of tournaments varies per club.
-The top 100% (have to catch at least one fish) of each club goes on to the next level the following year.
+All active members from each club may go on to the next level their first year.

-4. The Wisconsin State Team competes against five other States in the TBF Northern Divisional Tournament the following fall.
+4. The Wisconsin State Team competes against three other States in the TBF Divisional Tournament that fall.
 The location of this tournament rotates between the states each year.
-The Wisconsin members compete together as a team to win prize money, however, the top two finishers from Wisconsin will go on to the next level the following year.
+The Wisconsin members compete win prize money, however, the top two finishers from Wisconsin will go on to the next level the following spring.

-5. Two Federation members from each state team compete in the TBF Federation National Championship each spring.
-The country is divided into seven divisions, and the two best finishers from each Division will go on to the next level.
+5. Two or more Federation members from each state team compete in the TBF Federation National Championship each spring.
+The country is divided into seven divisions, and the two best finishers from each Division will go on to the next level as determined by TBF.